Audi A1: Audi S1

+In 2014 the Audi S1 was released, a performance version of the A1.
+It was Audi's smallest S model car.
+It was discontinued in 2018.
+The S1 was powered by a 2.0-litre inline-four EA888 engine producing 231 bhp and 273 lb.ft of torque.

 Motorsports

 An A1 e-tron won the 2011 Silvretta Electric Car Rally.

 Awards

 The Audi A1 1.4 TFSI Sport was awarded "Car of the Year 2011" by the British What Car? magazine.

 Marketing

 As part of Audi A1 launch, Justin Timberlake became an Audi brand ambassador starting in 2010.

 As part of Audi A1 launch, Audi Space became available for PlayStation Home, including a virtual Audi A1 showroom in 2010-02-11.

 As part of Audi A1 launch, a free iPhone and iPod Touch rhythm driving game called 'Audi A1 Beat Driver' was released on 2010-04-19.
 The games features an international high score list, option for subscribing to a newsletter with the latest news and information about Audi A1, and nine different rock songs ("Accelerate" by Torpedo, "I'm A Rope" by Tommy Sparks, "Strength in Numbers" by The Music, "Farewell to the Fairground" by White Lies, "Gold Guns Girls" by Metric, "1989" by The Rakes, "Bulletproof" by La Roux, "Digital Age" by The Fall and "Want U" by Lo-Fi-Fnk).
 The updated iPhone & iPod touch version includes 8 new music tracks ("Gimme Sympathy" by Metric, "I'm Not Your Toy – Jack Beats Remix" by La Roux, "Love Affair Strapped in Electric Chair" by Torpedo, "Suburbia" by Spleen United, "Death" by White Lies, "Where I Belong (Life Is A Festival)" by Don Diablo, "Earthquake threat" by Torpedo, "A Funny Thing (Dan Grech Final Mix)" by Penguin Prison). iPad version includes 2 more new songs for total of 19 songs ("Self Machine" by I Blame Coco, "City Limits" by I Am Giant).
 The game was produced by Veemee.

 Veemee produced Audi S1 Sledge video game for PlayStation 3, available via PlayStation Home.
 Updated version includes multiplayer support where player can race six players at one time with voice communication.
 Audi S1 sledge was designed by Miroslaw Leczek.